Paulius0112/aws-solution-architect-associate/databases.md

     - Done manually and are stored even afer you delete the original RDS instance, unlike automated backups.
 - If the database experiences high volume of change, by the time database is recreated, they can be out of sync
     - Therefore we need to use DMS to sync those databases
+- You can restore up to the last 5 minutes
+- The default security group is applied on backup, the custom will need to be attached manually

 __RDS Encryption__
 - **At rest Encryption** is done using KMS and supported on all database providers.